-This might seem arcane, but it’s actually quite obvious that every architectural or urban design act refers back to a paragon of some kind.
+This might seem arcane, but it’s obvious that every architectural or urban design act refers back to a pinnacle.

-In Renaissance times it was the body.
-Whether through analogy (e.g.: the civic administration building is the head, the church is the heart, the neighbourhoods are the hands, etc) or simply by copying proportions, architecture and city planning took its authority from the body.
+In Renaissance times, it was the body.
+Whether through analogy (e.g., the civic administration building is the head, the church is the heart, the neighborhoods are the hands, etc.) or simply by copying proportions, architecture and city planning took their authority from the body.

-Most bicycle advocates with any interest in urban design align with the camp that takes the European city as its paragon, for the obvious reason that old city centres in Europe have the highest bike modal shares.
+Most bicycle advocates interested in urban design align with the camp that takes the European city as its pinnacle, for the obvious reason that old city centers in Europe have the highest bike modal shares.

 We need some smart common ground.
-We need a paragon that they respect from an engineering mindset, that we recognise as humane.
-Now before you neckbeards say Rohloff Speedhub let me tell you about a moment in the story of the machine age, before capitalists and speed freaks allowed it to spin out of control.
+We need a paragon that they respect from an engineering mindset, that we recognize as humane.
+Now before you, neckbeards, say Rohloff Speedhub, let me tell you about a moment in the story of the machine age before capitalists and speed freaks allowed it to spin out of control.

-By the mid 1920s the idea that architecture and city planning should be approached in the same manner as one might approach the design of a machine, had swept across Europe and the US.
-You’ve got Gropius in Germany, Le Corbusier in France, Buckminster Fuller in the US, etc..
-However, there are some nuanced variations in certain regions.
-In Italy, the nation of High Renaissance sphere-in-cube churches, Giuseppe Terragni was doing buildings that looked as though they had popped from machines, but with geometric rather than picturesque qualities.
+By the mid-1920s, the idea that architecture and city planning should be approached in the same manner as one might approach machine design had swept across Europe and the US.
+You’ve got Gropius in Germany, Le Corbusier in France, Buckminster Fuller in the US, etc… However, there are some nuanced variations in certain regions.
+In Italy, the nation of High Renaissance sphere-in-cube churches, Giuseppe Terragni, was doing buildings that looked like they had popped from machines but with geometric rather than picturesque qualities.

-The regional difference in Russia was there weren’t so many wealthy bohemians with their own private cars.
-In fact half the nation was close to starvation.
+The regional difference in Russia was there weren’t so many wealthy bohemians with their private cars.
+Half the nation was close to starvation.
 Machines didn’t speak to Russian Constructivist architects about speeding or flying, but rebuilding society and maybe surviving.
-A series of drawings of machines by old mate (I mean old comrade) Iakov Chernikhov show how the emphasis was on the logic of engineering, but without all the speed thrills you get in Futurist art.
+A series of drawings of machines by an old mate (I mean old comrade) Iakov Chernikhov shows how the emphasis was on the logic of engineering, but without all the speed and thrills you get in Futurist art.

-Note that last image of a bayonet fitting.
+Note that the last image is of a bayonet fitting.
 A simple “turn to lock” mechanism.
-Regardless of whether you live for the day when cars will all fly, or when everyone tends the neighbourhood garden, I am sure you can appreciate such an elegant device.
+Whether you live for the day when cars will all fly or when everyone tends the neighborhood garden, I am sure you can appreciate such a smart device.

 If I had to pack my life into a few cases to go on a plane, it wouldn’t grieve me to say goodbye to my white goods.
-What I would want to pack are one or two hand tools, my La Pavoni manual espresso machine, my acoustic guitar, a few of my favourite kitchen utensils, and of course one or two of my most precious bikes.
+I would want to pack one or two hand tools, my La Pavoni manual espresso machine, my acoustic guitar, a few of my favorite kitchen utensils, and of course, one or two of my most precious bikes.

 The traditional European city is a simple device, but one that humanity has outgrown.
-It doesn’t take account of some simple devices that came along later, like the bike or the wheelchair.
-It is blind too to the benefits of living in a city of millions, not thousands, and the access to markets that large cities give us—or would give us, if we had some way of ensuring quick transport connections.
+It doesn’t consider some simple devices later, like the bike or the wheelchair.
+It is blind too to the benefits of living in a city of millions, not thousands, and the access to markets that large cities give us—or would give us if we had some way of ensuring quick transport connections.

-A bit to think about there!
-The book is nearly finished my comrades.
+A bit of thinking about there!
+The book is nearly finished, my comrades.